 Long-term – sound – responsible.
 Deutsche Telekom strategically claims to become the Leading Digital Telco.
 As reliable partner to customers, society and environment.

 The goal is clear: turn customers into fans.
 Deutsche Telekom wants to adapt to their needs in the long term.
 For the company, this means ongoing investments in its networks, to enable even more customers to take part in digital life.
 The core of its strategy remains: building and operating the best networks, in which fixed-network and mobile services interact perfectly – or, in the trade lingo, become “convergent”.
 The core of the company’s strategy also includes digitalizing its own products and processes.

 The background: The information and telecommunications sector operates in an increasingly digitalized ecosystem, in which new competitors are building telecommunication services without having their own networks and simply offering them over the cloud.
 And they’re doing it extensively and internationally.
 Simply based on software and virtual, for example, creating private corporate networks or entire telephony systems for large call centers, as well as collaboration suites from the cloud.
 Customer needs are also changing rapidly due to these trends among other factors.
 Deutsche Telekom is seizing on these changes.
-And if there’s a common denominator for its strategy, it’s:
+And if you would reduce its strategy to a minimum, it’s: